WHAT’S IN THIS REVIEW?

-Among the many VPN providers to choose from, IPVanish packs a lot of value into its cheap plans.
+Among the many VPN providers to choose from, IPVanish packs a lot of value into its affordable plans.
 Founded in 2012, IPVanish is a strong contender trusted by thousands today.
-Yet, where does IPVanish fall in line among other top providers like ExpressVPN and Surfshark?
+Where does IPVanish rank among other top providers like ExpressVPN and Surfshark?

-We take a look at everything IPVanish has to offer, from its logging policy to its users’ experience when trying to answer this question.
+We take a look at everything IPVanish has to offer in the following review, from their logging policy to the overall user experience.

 When it comes to browsing the internet nowadays, it’s increasingly difficult to protect personal data.
 That’s why using a VPN like IPVanish is so crucial.
-IPVanish claims to go beyond basic VPN features with its zero-log policy, torrent capabilities, and strong encryption.
-So, naturally, we put IPVanish to the test to see how it holds up to those claims.
+IPVanish claims to go beyond basic VPN features with its zero-log policy, torrenting capabilities, and strong encryption.
+So, naturally, we put IPVanish to the test to see how it holds up.

-Drawing on expert reports and our own testing, we discovered many benefits users will appreciate.
-Yet, we also uncovered a few red flags not to be overlooked when making your own conclusions about IPVanish.
+Drawing on expert reports and our own testing, we discovered many benefits that users will appreciate.
+However, we also uncovered a few red flags which shouldn’t be overlooked when making your own conclusions about IPVanish.

 Before we get into the nitty-gritty, let’s first discuss how IPVanish came to be.

-Controversy first arose over IPVanish’s privacy and logging policies in 2016, when court documents relating to a Department of Homeland Security case where IPVanish relinquished a customer’s identifiable information for authorities to track down and arrest a suspect in question became public.
+Controversy first arose over IPVanish’s privacy and logging policies in 2016.
+Court documents relating to a Department of Homeland Security case where IPVanish relinquished a customer’s identifiable information for authorities to track down and arrest a suspect in question were made public.

-In sum, IPVanish has the support of both its parent company’s large security and VPN networks and years of growth and customer feedback.
-However, keep reading to see if IPVanish is right for your needs.
+IPVanish has the benefit of years of growth and customer feedback.
+Keep reading to see if IPVanish is right for your needs.